Solomon-Kebede/solomon-kebede.github.io/alx-challenge-2022/the-clues/index.md

 ```

-To execute the async version you first need to install `aiohttp` and libraries that improve its performance
+To execute the asynchronous version, you first need to install `aiohttp`, and the libraries that would improve its performance

 ```sh
 $ sudo pip install aiohttp aiodns cchardet